tjmad43/tech508Cloud/ssh_intro/SSHNotes.md

 # SSH

+The SSH protocol (Secure Shell) is a method for secure remote login from one computer to another.
+It provides several alternative options for strong authentication, and it protects communications security and integrity with strong encryption.
+It is a secure alternative to the non-protected login protocols (such as telnet, rlogin) and insecure file transfer methods (such as FTP).

+### What is an SSH key?
+- a key pair - private and public

+### Why do we use them?
+- more secure method of pushing and pulling - 4096 bits is significantly longer than a normal password and almost impossible to crack
+- plus encryption

+## Typical uses of the SSH protocol
+The protocol is used in corporate networks for:

+providing secure access for users and automated processes interactive and automated file transfers issuing remote commands managing network infrastructure and other mission-critical system components.

+## Steps for SSH on git
 1. Create SSH key
    - SSH key pair (type: RSA)
      - asymmetric - private key and public key.